ministryofjustice/laa-apply-for-legal-aid/README.md

 ## Check Financial Eligibility Service

-The URL for this service should be set using the environment variable `CHECK_FINANCIAL_ELIGIBILITY_HOST`
+The URL for this service should be set using the environment variable `CHECK_FINANCIAL_ELIGIBILITY_HOST`.

 ## Legal Framework API Service

-The URL for this service should be set using the environment variable
+The URL for this service should be set using the environment variable `LEGAL_FRAMEWORK_API_HOST`.
-`LEGAL_FRAMEWORK_API_HOST`

 ---